Aditya-Kashyap/stackoverflow_survey_results/README.md

 ### 5- Evaluation

-I have evaluated the results as metioned below of the 4 questions.
+I have evaluated the results as metioned below in the form of Summary:

 ## Summary